rjmccall/swift-evolution/visions/accessors.md

 1. It adds the runtime performance and memory overhead of copying the inline representation of the value.
 For example, if the value is an `Array`, the internal buffer of the array must be retained.

 2. It can make subsequent uses of the value less efficient.
-For example, if the value uses a copy-on-write representation like `Array` and `String` do, mutating a copy is likely to dramatically less efficient than mutating a variable in place.
+For example, if the value uses a copy-on-write representation like `Array` and `String` do, mutating a copy is likely to be dramatically less efficient than mutating a variable in place.
 (We will explain this in more detail later.)

 3. It requires the value to be copyable at all, and so it inherently cannot work for values of non-`Copyable` type.